AlexParamonov/save_queue/README.md

 Save Queue
 ==========
-allows to push related objects to an object's queue for delayed save, that will triggered on object.save.
+Save Queue allows to push related objects to an object's queue for delayed save, that will triggered on object#save.
 In this case object wil store all related information on its save.

 Installation
 ------------